13 Best Strike Indicators of 2023: Tested and Honest Review

 Learn Fly Fishing

 After 30 years of fly fishing, I still learn from other pros and other anglers whenever I can.
-Me with Medal Winner and Team USA head coach George Daniel
+This is me on the right, learning from Medal Winner and Team USA head coach George Daniel

-The Raven Floats are The Best Indicators For Fly Fishing
+1. Raven Floats: The Best Indicators For Fly Fishing

 Raven indicators are the best indicators for fly fishing

-This type of strike indicator is a far cry from the most popular indicators on the market, but if you want an indicator that can actually help you catch more fish, and not just float high, cast well, and detect bites then this truly is the best indicator for fly fishing.
+This float-style indicator is a far cry from the most popular indicators on the market, but if you want an indicator that can actually help you catch more fish, and not just float high, cast well, and detect bites, then this truly is the best indicator for fly fishing.

 A Raven strike Indicator

-A Raven Strike indicator set up on my rod and ready to go.
+My Raven float indicator, which is set up on my fly rod, and is ready to go.

-The difference between the Raven Floats over all the other indicators is how it sits on the water and its pointed top.
+The difference between the Raven Floats and all the other indicators is how it sits on the water and its pointed tip.

-This indicator is best when used on bigger rivers of 15 to 60+ feet wide and in spots of 3 to 10 feet deep.
+This indicator is best when used on bigger rivers of 15 to 60+ feet wide and in spots of three to ten feet deep.

 Pros